-Students who are wearing skirts will also be required to wear black tights or black socks.
-Trousers should not be denim, corduroy or slim fit.
-The school will not consider high heels suitable school shoes; however, block heels of no more than 3cm can be worn.
+Students who are wearing skirts will also be required to wear black tights.
+Black jeans will not be permitted.

+The school will not consider trainers or high heels suitable school shoes; however, block heels of no more than $\underline{3}$ cm can be worn.

+[Where a school PE kit is not required, as in the example above.]
 Parents who do not wish to buy the optional branded PE kit must acquire a PE kit meeting the following criteria:

-- Plain T-shirt with no branding or logos from professional sports teams or designers - Plain shorts or tracksuit bottoms with no branding or logos from professional sports teams - Suitable trainers - Other suitable sports footwear, e.g. football boots, if required
+- Plain T-shirt with no branding or logos from professional sports teams - Plain shorts or tracksuit bottoms with no branding or logos from professional sports teams - Suitable trainers - Other suitable sports footwear, e.g. football boots, if required